Tim Cranston: Off ice career

+Cranston completed his degree in Law at Durham University in 1993.
+As a student, he combined his studies with training three times a week at Durham Wasps, and also founded a student law journal, Inter Alia.
+He was admitted to the Bar of England and Wales in 1996 and the Bar of Nova Scotia in 2001.

 With ice hockey in the United Kingdom becoming more popular in the late 1980s and the influx of player's, Cranston, with Joanne Collins, formed the Ice Hockey Player's Association (GB) in 1994.
 He was the founding chairman and has remained the Association's legal adviser.

-During his time at Sheffield, Cranston married his English girlfriend, Anna, and he attended the University of Sheffield and obtained a law degree.
-He also opened a sports bar, The Player's Cafe, with Sheffield rock band, Def Leppard, members Joe Elliott and Rick Savage.
+During his time at Sheffield, Cranston married his English girlfriend, Anna, He also opened a sports bar, The Player's Cafe, with Sheffield rock band, Def Leppard, members Joe Elliott and Rick Savage.

 Returning to North America in 1999 when he retired from playing, Cranston became a sports agent and formed his own company, Cranston Sports Management, with whom he has represented or trained such players as Sidney Crosby and Marek Svatos.
 He has also continued to work as a lawyer in the sports and entertainment industries.

 Cranston was a candidate in the 2021 Nova Scotia general election in the Halifax Atlantic riding for the Progressive Conservative Party of Nova Scotia.
 He was not elected.